Meadowlarke/Bibliography/Bibliography.md

 > **In this essay, Mauss looks at the body as an object of culture.
 This term "techniques of the body" simply refers to the way that people in different societies learn to use their bodies.
 He gives the example that Price Curt Sachs joked that he could spot the gait of a Frenchman or Englishman from some distance.
 In this piece he spends a good bit of time listing and classifying different techniques of the body and ultimately concludes that it is thanks to society that these ways of using the body exist, and not vice versa.**

-> p.
 70: Introduction to the techniques of the body

-> p.
 70: Discussion of the "miscellaneous" in the sciences.

-> p.
 72: Demonstration that different cultures walk differently.

-> p.
 73: "Prestigious imitation:" a short comment on how children imitate adults as part of their education.

-> p.
 74: Maori gait

-> p.
 75: Mauss defines "technique" as an activity which is effective and traditional.

-> p.
 76: Classifications of techniques based on social and other categories.

-> p.
 80: List of techniques.

-> p.
 85: General conclusions.

-> p.
 87: Short comment on mystic techniques.

 ### Meconi, Honey.
 "Art-Song Reworkings: An Overview." _Journal of the Royal Musical Association_ 119, no. 1 (1994): 1-42

 > **This article is a survey of the unique late fifteenth- and early sixteenth-century phenomena of "art song reworkings" in which portions of secular songs were quoted, borrowed, or otherwise used in the creation of new works.
 Instead of classifying works based off of their treatment of the original material being borrowed (i.e paraphrase, parody, etc.) Meconi focuses on composition families by tracking the original material itself.**

-> p.
 1: Basing classification of Renaissance polyphony on original material, not the technique applied to it.

-> p.
 1: Introductory discussion of the reworking of secular art songs

-> p.
 2: Discussion of composition families.

-> p.
 3: Thesis (She will discuss the chronology and geography of composition families, theories as to why they were written because this is a unique phenomenon)

-> p.
 6: Discussion of the instances when proving connections is difficult.

-> p.
 6: Discussion of why composers chose to base new works on Fortuna Desperata (Musical power, not text.)

-> p.
 14: Importance of Italy in this tradition.

-> p.
 14: Overview of setting techniques.

-> p.
 15: Discussion of manuscripts outside of Italy.

-> p.
 16: Discussion of reasons for the flowering of secular reworkings.

-> p.
 16: Discussion of the motives which may have lead to these works secular reworkings based on Mass sections (17), reworkings reflecting artistic conditions in Italy (21), fulfilling artistic and pedagogical functions (22), modernizations of older pieces, intellectual play with the audience (23), and conscious interplay with other composers.)

-> p.
 25-42: The remainder of this article is appendix.

 ### Meconi, Honey.
 "Early Musical Borrowing".
 In _Criticism and Analysis of Early Music_ edited by Honey Meconi.
 New York: Routledge, 2004.